-Property investments are investments in properties which are held either to earn rental income or for capital appreciation or both.
-Property investments are stated at fair value.
-An external valuation company, having an appropriately recognised professional qualification and recent experience in the location and category of the property being valued, values the portfolio whenever it is believed that the fair value of a property differs significantly from its carrying value, based on a material change to the assumptions and market conditions underlying the valuation.
-In the current financial year, the external valuations were performed by Colliers, Savills, M3 and CBRE.
-External values are based on market values, being the estimated amount for which a property could be exchanged on the date of valuation between a willing buyer and a willing seller, in an arm's length transaction after appropriate marketing wherein the parties have each acted knowledgeably, prudently and without compulsion.
-During the current financial year four properties were externally valued.
-All other properties were valued using internal valuations.
+An external valuation company, having an appropriately recognised professional qualification and recent experience in the location and category of the property being valued, values the portfolio whenever it is believed that the fair value of an investment property differs significantly from its carrying value, based on a material change to the assumptions and market conditions underlying the valuation.
+In the current financial year, external valuations were performed by Colliers, Savills, Urbis, CBRE, Jones Lang LaSalle and Knight Frank.
+External values are based on market values, being the estimated amount for which an investment property could be exchanged on the date of valuation between a willing buyer and a willing seller, in an arm's length transaction after appropriate marketing wherein the parties have each acted knowledgeably, prudently and without compulsion.
+During the current financial year five investment properties were externally valued.

+All other investment properties were valued using internal valuations.
 Valuations reflect, where appropriate, the type of tenants, future rent reviews and market conditions.
-A change in any of these factors could have a significant impact on the value of the Consolidated Entity's property investments.
+A change in any of these factors could have a significant impact on the value of the Consolidated Entity's investment properties.
 Internal valuations have been undertaken using a discounted cash flow approach and a capitalisation method.
 The key assumptions adopted under these methods include assessment of the capitalisation rate, discount rate, terminal yield, current passing/market rent and forecast net annual cash flows receivable from properties.
-The terminal capitalisation rates utilised in the 31 December 2015 valuations ranged from 6.00% to 8.00% (2014: 6.75% to 8.00%)
+The terminal capitalisation rates utilised in the 31 December 2016 valuations ranged from 6.00% to 7.25% (2015: 6.00% to 8.00%).